 10. Stir and begin to sauté them on medium-low to medium heat.

-11. Keep on stirring the onions while sauteing them, for uniform cooking and also so that they don’t get burnt.
-Take care not to burn them as this will impart bitter tones to the rajma curry.
+Take care not to burn the onions, as this will impart bitter tones to the rajma curry.

 12. Light browning of the onions is also fine.